 Diarrhea causes burning

-Diarrhea usually does not cause anal burning.
+Diarrhea does not usually cause anal burning.
 A burning sensation in the anus during diarrhea may be due to the stomach flu.

 Hemorrhoids

-Hemorrhoids not only cause pain in the anus when sitting but also cause burning sensation during bowel movements.
+Hemorrhoids not only cause pain in the anus when sitting but also cause burning during bowel movements.

 A burning sensation during bowel movements is one of the common symptoms of hemorrhoids, which cause swollen veins in the rectum and anus.
 These swollen veins become weak and bleed due to overstretching and pressure from external forces.

-When defecating, stool passing through the anus will stimulate hemorrhoids, causing symptoms such as itching, discomfort, swelling and burning pain.
+When defecating, feces passing through the anus will stimulate hemorrhoids, causing symptoms such as itching, discomfort, swelling and burning pain.
 The causes of hemorrhoids are often due to prolonged constipation, aging, lifting heavy objects and genetic factors.

 Proctitis